KevinJump/DoStuffWithUmbraco/Src/DoStuff.Core/FileUpload/readme.md

 ```

 ## Html
+For this example the angular/html exists in the [dashboard controller](../App_Plugins/DoStuff.Dashboard)

 using the shipped nfg file upload directive we just need to add a few attributes
 to the markup.